 What Fees are Involved?

 As we have discussed extensively in this guide thus far, ETFs are provided by established financial institutions.
-In return for facilitating the respective ETF index, these institutions will charge a fee.
+In return for facilitating and managing the respective ETF index, these institutions will charge a fee.
 This is where things get a bit confusing.

 Traditionally speaking, ETFs charge something called an ‘Expense Ratio’.
 This is expressed as a percentage of the amount of money you have invested in the ETF and is charged on an annual basis.